MCBGPT-2/Automatic-Romanian-Text-Generation-using-GPT-2/README.md

 In this research, a new GPT-2 architecture have been tested and evaluated, generating news items based on short Romanian text prompts.
 Using automatic metrics such as BLEU, ROUGE, BLEURT and BERTScore, the MCBGPT-2 and RoGPT-2 models are compared, thus, providing another solution for Romanian text generation systems.

-The MCBGPT-2 model achieves slightly better scores than RoGPT-2 model for the BERTScore metric when are evaluated larger sentences, considering the quantitative evaluation.
+The MCBGPT-2 model achieves slightly better scores than RoGPT-2 model for the BERTScore metric when are evaluated larger sentences (Table 4), considering the quantitative evaluation.

-**Examples of Romanian generated sentences**
+**Table 4 Examples of Romanian generated sentences**

 <table align="center">
   <tr>